The article was updated on February 01, 2023.

 - Direct communication with customers.
 Consumers love real estate applications because they can get an answer almost any time they need it.
 Agents benefit because they have all their clients gathered in one place, and they are aware of their requests and questions.

 - Easier marketing access to the target audience.
 Thanks to the present day technologies, you can get a full portrait of your clients (i.e., web or mobile users).
-Their geographical location, search preferences, demographic factors – all this data is priceless for marketing campaigns of any size.
+Their geographical location, search preferences, demographic factors – in real estate apps development, all this data is priceless for marketing campaigns of any size.

 - Higher efficiency for your brand’s promotion.
 This point is useful for those who already have an offline real estate business.
 There might be lots of competitors in your city or area, but it will change as soon as you launch your own Zillow-like app.
 You will stand out on the market and potentially will be able to go beyond your area’s boundaries and build up your business.